- The problem with noise

-While the SNR value is well established metric for describing the performance of a sensor, it’s not the best choice when wanting to describe how much noise a human observer can see.
+While the SNR value is a well-established metric for describing a sensor's performance, it's not the best choice when wanting to express how much noise a human observer can see.

 ISO 15739 uses a metric called visual noise, which correlates much better with the human perception of noise than the SNR.

 The Visual Noise value is simple to understand: The higher the value, the more noise an observer will see.
 The major difference between the SNR and VN is that VN will weigh the noise according to the visibility.
-Noise that cannot be seen, will not be taken into account for the noise measurement.
+The noise that cannot be seen will not be taken into account for the noise measurement.

-How do we know what noise can/cannot be seen by a human observer?
+How do we know what noise a human observer can/cannot see?

 We can model the response of the human visual system to spatial frequencies.
-Essentially, the Contrast Sensitivity Function (CSF) and an assumption of the viewing condition allows us to calculate the importance of different parts of the noise spectrum.
-From the image below, Image 1x will have most of its “noise” in the high spatial frequencies and a low response in the CSF.
-Image 4x has most of its “noise” in the lower spatial frequencies and can be easily observed according to the CSF.
+Essentially, the Contrast Sensitivity Function (CSF) and an assumption of the viewing condition allow us to calculate the importance of different noise spectrum parts.
+In the image below, Image 1x will have most of its "noise" in the high spatial frequencies and a low response in the CSF.
+Image 4x has most of its "noise" in the lower spatial frequencies and can be easily observed according to the CSF.
 Thus, Image 4x gets a much higher VN value than 1x.